gbroch/designtime/README.md

 Welcome to the sample scenarios repo.
 The repo contains sample code and design patterns for end-to-end solutions, involving Azure services, Power Automate, Power Apps, and Power BI.

 ## Scenarios
 Below is a listing of the sample solutions available.
-These sample solution files are meant for demonstration purposes only to quickly showcase various features across our platform.

-| Demo Name
+These sample solutions are meant to demonstrate patterns & possible approaches to solving specific business scenarios, and should not be used as final/production solutions.

 | [Real-Time License Assign with GraphAPI](https://github.com/microsoft/GBB-Business-Applications/tree/main/demos/d365-realtime-license-assign)